William Jackson III: Cincinnati Bengals

-2020

-Jackson recorded an interception off a pass thrown by Baker Mayfield in Week 2 against the Cleveland Browns.
+Jackson recorded an interception off a pass thrown by Baker Mayfield in Week 2 of the 2020 season against the Cleveland Browns.

 Washington Football Team / Commanders

-2021

-Jackson signed a three-year, $40.5 million contract with the Washington Commanders (still known as the Washington Football Team at the time) on March 19, 2021.
+Jackson signed a three-year, $40.5 million contract with the Washington Football Team on March 19, 2021.
 He recorded his first interception with Washington in the season opener against Los Angeles Chargers quarterback Justin Herbert.
 In the Week 10 win over the Tampa Bay Buccaneers, Jackson recorded his second interception of the season off a pass thrown by Tom Brady after safety Kamren Curl popped the ball loose from Buccaneers receiver Jaelon Darden.
 Jackson missed the final two games of the 2021 season due to a calf injury then being placed on the COVID-19 reserve list on January 5, 2022.

-2022

-In Week 5 of the 2022 season, Jackson was benched in the first quarter against the Tennessee Titans.
+In Week 5 of the 2022 season, Jackson was benched in the first quarter against the Titans.
 Jackson stated he left the game due to a bulging disc in his back, but head coach Ron Rivera stated "We just decided to make a change" when asked by media to confirm Jackson's claim.
 Jackson was reported to request a trade from the team on October 13, 2022.
 The Commanders made Jackson inactive for the next three games.

 Pittsburgh Steelers

 On November 1, 2022, Jackson was traded to the Pittsburgh Steelers along with a conditional 2025 seventh-round pick for a conditional 2025 sixth-round pick.
-He was placed on injured reserve on November 12.
-The Steelers released Jackson on March 10, 2023.
+He was placed on injured reserve on November 12, 2022.
+The Steelers released Jackson on March 10, 2023, after having never played a down for the team.